-Highlighted Mondays is a weekly meme originally hosted and created by Rebeca at “Books and Messy Buns”,that anyone can join.
+Highlighted Mondays is a weekly meme originally hosted and created by Rebeca at “Books and Messy Buns”, that anyone can join.

-with them and here we are.
 All you have to do to participate is:

 - Pick up the book you’re currently reading (be it a physical or electronic copy)